libhal/SJSU-Dev2/documentation/guides/bit.md

 The first half using the `&` operator clears those bits and the second half with the `|` places the `0xABC` into the appropriate position.

-If you are not following, it may be good to brush up/learn how to perform bitwise operations before proceeding.
+It may be good to brush up/learn how to perform bitwise operations before proceeding.

 ## Why make an API for this